kubernetes/community/contributors/design-proposals/propagation.md

 ## Decision

-* We will take 'Add an option in VolumeMount API' (with an annotation during alpha instead of real VolumeMount field):
+* We will take 'Add an option in VolumeMount API'
+  * With an alpha feature gate in 1.8.
   * With validation that it can be used only with HostPath volumes.
   * With validation that shared propagation can be used only in privileged containers.